 - Optional Rotations (e.g., Eating Disorder, Group, Diversity, Mindfulness Based Stress Reduction,)

 - Two year-long seminars of Supervision of Supervision and Diversity

 - Multi-week seminars on important areas such as: Groups, Assessment, Outreach, Ethical and Legal Issues, Crisis Intervention and Risk Management, Case Presentation, Career and Job Search

 - Specific topical areas covered such as Substance Use/Abuse, Trauma, Eating Disorders

-Wherever potential interns end up for internship, SCS hopes it is a positive, growth-promoting year and look forward to having these new professionals as health service provider colleagues in the near future.
+Wherever potential interns end up for internship, SCPS hopes it is a positive, growth-promoting year and look forward to having these new professionals as health service provider colleagues in the near future.
 In keeping with Auburn University tradition, “War Eagle!”